haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: AppletHTTP.get_priv(applet)

-  Return Lua data stored in the current transaction (with the `AppletHTTP.set_priv()`) function.
+  Return Lua data stored in the current transaction.
 If no data are stored, it returns a nil value.

   :param class_AppletHTTP applet: An :ref:`applethttp_class`
   :returns: the opaque data previsously stored, or nil if nothing is
      avalaible.
+  :see: :js:func:`AppletHTTP.set_priv`

 .. js:function:: AppletHTTP.set_priv(applet, data)